Considering a 6 month round the world trip soon? We’ve been there!

 I originally published this blog post in early 2016, on the cusp of starting what we then believed to be a 6 month RTW adventure that would see us backpacking parts of Europe, Southeast Asia, and South America.

-Fast forward 5 years, and it turns out that 6 months of backpacking the world turned into a full-time travel lifestyle that has spanned nearly 50 countries and counting, entirely reshaping our lives along the way.
+Fast forward 7 years, and it turns out that 6 months of backpacking the world turned into a full-time travel lifestyle that has spanned more than 50 countries and counting, entirely reshaping our lives along the way.

 For posterity (and, okay, primarily for my own nostalgia), I’ve saved our original post announcing our intention to go backpacking here, complete with all of the excitement, nerves, and anticipation that bleeds through it.

-Toward the end of this post, though, I’ll share a little more about where we are now–as well as a few important things we would have done differently if we knew in 2016 what we know now.
+Toward the end of this post, though, I’ll share a little more about where we are now–as well as a few important things we would have done differently when planning a RTW trip if we knew in 2016 what we know now.

 Table of Contents

 Our Original 6 Month RTW Trip Announcement

 I have written and deleted and rewritten the opening paragraph of this post at least a dozen times.

 It appears that the words just aren’t going to come out right on this subject, but I am so ready to have them out there that I’m just going to have to settle for adequate ones.

 Jeremy and I are leaving in May for a 6 month round the world trip.